marinko-peso/shamus/README.md

 ## Python versions

-Compatible with Python 2.7.x and 3.6.x.
+Version 0.5 and less are compatible with Python 2.7.x, from 0.6 compatible with Python 3.6.x.

 ## License